Willy Adames Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.10 team ERA that ranks 13th across all league pitching staffs.
+- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (104 total, 1.1 per game).
+- The Phillies have a 4.09 team ERA that ranks 13th among all league pitching staffs.

-- The lefty last appeared on Friday against the San Diego Padres, when he tossed five innings, allowing three earned runs while giving up three hits.
+- Phillies pitchers combine to give up the ninth-fewest home runs in baseball (104 total, 1.1 per game).

-- In six games this season, the 26-year-old has an ERA of 3.26, with 8 strikeouts per nine innings.
-Opponents are hitting .221 against him.
+- In his last appearance on Saturday, the righty tossed five innings against the San Diego Padres, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.